Annotated Bibliography

 - Commodore Microcomputers, Volume 2, No. 4, October 1981, p.
 49.

-Article about the virtue of "laziness" in programming. - Butterfield on Commodore: Everybody Knows...
+A memory map of the BASIC 4.0 machines. - Butterfield on Commodore: Everybody Knows...

 - Commodore Microcomputers, Volume 2, No. 4, October 1981, p.
 89.